-The awardee must do nothing to prejudice the Government's right to recover against third parties for any such loss, destruction or damage and, upon the request of the cognizant NSF Grants and Agreements Officer, must, at the Government's expense, furnish to the Government all reasonable assistance and cooperation (including the prosecution of suit and the execution of instruments of assignment in favor of the Government) in obtaining recovery.
+The awardee must do nothing to prejudice the Government's right to recover against third parties for any such loss, destruction or damage and, upon the request of the cognizant NSF Program Officer, must, at the Government's expense, furnish to the Government all reasonable assistance and cooperation (including the prosecution of suit and the execution of instruments of assignment in favor of the Government) in obtaining recovery.

-- 6. This Article should not be construed as relieving a subrecipient from liability for loss or destruction of or damage to Federally-owned property in its possession or control, except to the extent that the subaward, with the prior written approval of the cognizant NSF Grants and Agreements Officer, may provide for the relief of the subrecipient from such liability.
-In the absence of such approval, the subaward must contain appropriate provisions requiring the return of all Federally-owned property in the same condition as when received except for reasonable wear and tear or for the utilization of the property in accordance with the provisions of the prime agreement. - 7.
-Where the subrecipient has not been relieved from liability for any loss or destruction of or damage to Federally-owned property, the awardee must enforce the liability of the subrecipient for such loss or destruction of or damage to the Federally-owned property for the benefit of the Government.
+6. This Article should not be construed as relieving a subrecipient from liability for loss or destruction of or damage to Federally-owned property in its possession or control, except to the extent that the subaward, with the prior written approval of the cognizant NSF Program Officer, may provide for the relief of the subrecipient from such liability.
+In the absence of such approval, the subaward must contain appropriate provisions requiring the return of all Federally-owned property in the same condition as when received except for reasonable wear and tear or for the utilization of the property in accordance with the provisions of the prime agreement.

+7. Where the subrecipient has not been relieved from liability for any loss or destruction of or damage to Federally-owned property, the awardee must enforce the liability of the subrecipient for such loss or destruction of or damage to the Federally-owned property for the benefit of the Government.

-65. Recipient-titled Property
+68. Recipient-titled Property

 - a.
 Final Inventory Report.
-Upon the expiration or termination of the agreement, the awardee must report all the Recipient-titled property to the cognizant NSF Program Officer and the NSF Property Administrator, using the NSF's Central Property Inventory Repository (CPIR) system.
-The report must include the same contents as noted in CA-FATC, Article 6.c.2., and as noted herein in 64.a. - b.
+Upon the expiration or termination of the agreement, the awardee will report all the Recipient-titled property to the cognizant NSF Program Officer and the NSF Property Administrator (nsfproperty@nsf.gov).
+The report must include the same contents as noted in CA-FATC, Article 6.c.2., and as noted herein in 67.a. - b.
 Ad-Hoc.
 As determined necessary by the cognizant NSF Program Officer, the NSF Property Administrator, or the cognizant NSF Grants and Agreements Officer, inventory reports or related information regarding property may be requested.
-The submission of any Ad-Hoc inventory report request must be submitted using the NSF's Central Property Inventory Repository (CPIR) system.

-66. Financial Statement Disclosure of Federally-owned Property
+69. Financial Statement Disclosure of Federally-owned Property

-If the cognizant NSF Program Officer has designated real property and equipment as Federally-owned property (FOP), the awardee must disclose the total book value of individual FOP assigned to its custody under this award as a separate line item in the balance sheet and/or as a footnote in the audited financial statements.
+If the cognizant NSF Program Officer has designated real property and equipment as Federallyowned property (FOP), the awardee must disclose the total book value of individual FOP assigned to its custody under this award as a separate line item in the balance sheet and/or as a footnote in the audited financial statements.
 The listing should include all the designated FOP purchased or constructed, including land and buildings under the award or acquired by screening excess through the General Services Administration (GSA).
 No other real property or equipment acquired under another Federal award or entity should be included as part of this award reporting.
 This requirement does not supersede any financial reporting requirements required by the Financial Accounting Standards Board or American Institute of Certified Public Accountants.